 For hyphenation, see African American.

 Do not italicize.
-Hyphenate when used as an adjective, e.g., the ex-officio member.
+Hyphenate when used as an adjective, such as He is the ex-officio member.

 [See academic titles]